ChodingalaPiyushkumar/ChodingalaPiyushkumar/README.md

 - 👋 Hi, I’m @ChodingalaPiyushkumar
-- 👀 I’m interested in girls
+- 👀 I’m interested in Automatic Speech Recognition
-- 🌱 I’m currently learning flirting
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on sexy figures
+- 💞️ I’m looking to collaborate on ASR and Deep Learning
-- 📫 How to reach me tinder
+- 📫 How to reach me pc5251999@gmail.com

 <!---
 ChodingalaPiyushkumar/ChodingalaPiyushkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.